Skip to main content

 }

-If your package exports types intended for external consumers (e.g., ButtonProps, Config), fallow will correctly report them as unused within your project, because they are.
+If your package exports types for external consumers (e.g., ButtonProps, Config), fallow correctly reports them as unused within your project, because they are.
 No internal file imports them.Impact: Correct findings that are noisy for library authors.Workaround: Use ignoreExports to mark public API files:

 .fallowrc.json